kevinsea/Insight-Wiki-Stage/Home.md

 Insight.Database is a fast, lightweight, (and dare we say awesome) micro-orm for .NET.

-If you are thinking that you need something that is simple and just works for almost any use case that you can think of, Insight probably does it.

 ## Getting Started ##
 * [[Installing Insight]]
 * [[Opening Connections]]